Old House of Keys: Later use

 After being vacated by the Keys, the building was purchased by Dumbell's Bank.
 Not long after acquiring the building, the bank removed the ceiling from the chamber, and added a large skylight to create a grand banking hall.
 The building was repainted in an expensive shade of blue which was fashionable at the time.
 In 1900, when Dumbell's Bank collapsed, the building was taken over by Parr's Bank.
 The render was stripped off the outside of the building sometime during the 1910s or 1920s, revealing the limestone underneath.
 In 1918, the bank became part of Westminster Bank.
 In the 1960s, the upper floor of the chamber was replaced.
 The building was presented to the Castletown Commissioners in 1973 by the National Westminster Bank on the condition that it serve the town.
 It was used as the Town Hall until the opening of the Town Hall and Civic Centre in 1989, and then as the Castletown Rural Library.

 Manx National Heritage undertook the renovation of the building in 2000 and now runs it as a museum.
 The building has been restored to its appearance in 1866.
 That year was chosen as it was when the "House of Keys Election Bill" was passed, making the House of Keys a popularly elected body.
 In the absence of images depicting the interior, written descriptions were used, in conjunction with inventories.

-Some people go and see the old house of keys to this day.